gammasoft71/xtd/examples/xtd.forms.examples/dialogs/README.md

 * [input_dialog](input_dialog/README.md) prompts the user to input text.
 * [message_box](message_box/README.md) displays a message window, also known as a dialog box, which presents a message to the user.
 It is a modal window, blocking other actions in the application until the user closes it.
 A MessageBox can contain text, buttons, and symbols that inform and instruct the user.
 * [message_dialog](message_dialog/README.md) displays a message window, also known as a dialog box, which presents a message to the user.
 It is a modal window, blocking other actions in the application until the user closes it.
 A MessageBox can contain text, buttons, and symbols that inform and instruct the user.
+* [open_file_box](open_file_box/README.md) displays a file select window, also known as a file dialog, which asks the user to select a single or multiple files.
+It is a modal window, blocking other actions in the application until the user closes it.
 * [message_dialog_show_sheet](message_dialog_show_sheet/README.md) displays a message window, also known as a dialog box, which presents a message to the user.
 It is a modal window, blocking other actions in the application until the user closes it.
 A MessageBox can contain text, buttons, and symbols that inform and instruct the user.
 * [open_file_dialog](open_file_dialog/README.md) displays a standard dialog box that prompts the user to open a file.
 * [progress_dialog](progress_dialog/README.md) represents a dialog box that displays progress dialog.